Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Potato Game.md

     - Infected tubers (the bit we eat) develop dark patches that are brown beneath the skin and then rapidly decay into mush.
     - The disease caused the Irish Potato Famine (1845-57).
 Potatoes were the Irish staple crop and the loss caused over 1 million deaths and another 1 million people left Ireland due to the food shortages.

 If you chose disease resistant potatoes, congratulations!
 No potatoes lost.
-Otherwise, players draw one of three "resistance" cards and one of three "pathogen" cards.
+Otherwise (Optional), players draw one of three "resistance" cards and one of three "pathogen" cards.
 If the receptor on the resistance card matches the pathogen card, your crop can recognise the disease and fight it off!
 Otherwise, roll the dice to decide how many potatoes are lost.

-At the end of the game (3 months) you should pay out for the potatoes left and see who's got the most money.
+At the end of the game (3 seasons) you should pay out for the potatoes left and see who's got the most money.
 Each potato with no controls used is worth £1000, deduct £100 from the price of each potato for each control measure used.

 Discuss why people think organic food is better e.g. belief that food is healthier, better for the environment etc.
 Ask them if they think these thoughts are valid - some people think using special genetically modified crops to prevent disease would make the potatoes unhealthy, but no proof for this claim exists.

 Pesticides and fertilisers - more complicated.
 Pesticides can be dangerous to human health, and there are many strict laws to prevent the use of more dangerous types.
 The types that are allowed break down into safer compounds, and there are strict laws on the maximum allowed to stay on food.
 Similar strict rules exist for fertilisers.
 If not properly used, both could cause damage to the environment - pesticides could enter the food chain, and fertiliser could cause eutrophication - discuss if these risks are worth the benefits - non-organic crops typically have higher yields, which also mean more people can be fed with less land being used, which may paradoxically mean that more of the environment is protected.
 Discuss which areas of the world are most affected by agricultural expansion and their views on how agriculture should progress.

+For older children, you can discuss the implications of GMO crops.
+For example, the effects on subsistence farmers, with farmers not being able to use seeds from crops and instead having to re-buy seeds from agricultural companies every year.
+Also, the potential health effects - GMO crops are often used to increase nutrition (e.g. Golden Rice to combat vitamin A deficiency) but many groups have raised environmental/ethical/health concerns.
+Ask them these thoughts on using GMOs.

 **How to Play**
 In a school you probably want to group into two teams (more than 3 players is fairly chaotic).
 Be careful of the potatoes as children will steal them.